Which city is cheaper, Edinburgh or Kuala Lumpur?

-Students come from all over to stay in Edinburgh.
+Edinburgh is a very popular city for students and younger travelers.
 This multicultural city is popular with international students because of its excellent research and academic centers as well as its unique history.

 Kuala Lumpur generally offers a better public transit system than Edinburgh.

 With a huge network, the transit system in Kuala Lumpur can get you around easily.
 The system is relatively easy to navigate with most signs in English.
 There are buses, a monorail, light rail transit and commuter trains.